 I chose white:

 Anyway, super easy, but never as easy as simply clicking a shortcut button, when the feature arrives (if ever).
-Here’s a video walkthrough, too.
+There’s a video walkthrough at the end, too.
 Please feel free to ask questions if you get stuck!